haiwen/seafile-admin-docs/manual/deploy_pro/deploy_in_a_cluster.md

 #### seahub_settings.py

-You must setup and use memcached when deploying Seafile cluster.
-Refer to ["add memcached"](memcached_options.md) to use memcached in Seahub.
+You must setup and use memory cache when deploying Seafile cluster.
+Refer to ["memory cache"](/config/seahub_settings_py/#cache) to configure memory cache in Seahub.

 Also add following options to seahub_setting.py.
 These settings tell Seahub to store avatar in database and cache avatar in memcached, and store css CACHE to local memory.